 Do any of the above definitions sound familiar?
-One would expect these sorts of unjustified repressive activities would be seen in nations such as the old Soviet Union and the old Iron Curtain nations, China, North Korea and Vietnam.
+One would expect these sorts of unjustified repressive activities would be seen in nations such as the old communist Soviet Union and Iron Curtain nations, China, North Korea, Cuba and Vietnam.
 All repressive Police States.
-But these conditions occur in every state of Australia.
+But these conditions exist in every state of Australia.

 In a typical Police State, police do the following:

 So one would expect all those things to happen in a repressive Stalinist or Communist state.
 But guess what?
 This sort of repression and curtailment of freedom is seen every day in every Australian state.
 This nation prides itself on being a democratic, tolerant and free nation, but that is just a piece of cunning brainwashing by the various regimes in charge of the states.